cryptrz/cryptrz.github.io/_posts/2022-11-28-password-reset-broken-logic.md

 # **Lab: Password reset broken logic**

-In this lab, we'll bypass the "Forgot password" feature to get access on Carlos's account.
+In <a href="https://portswigger.net/web-security/authentication/other-mechanisms/lab-password-reset-broken-logic" target="_blank">this lab</a>, we'll bypass the "Forgot password" feature to get access on Carlos's account.

 1. On the home page, click “My account